scalalandio/pulp/README.md

 or take from companion object - remember however that only classes annotated with `@Wired` will have implicit `Provider`s generated.

-Additionally whether something will have one or more instances is kind of a undefined behavior now, so one should not rely on either classes being singletons or having each instance being different object.
+Additionally whether something will have one or more instances is not guaranteed for `@Wired` - if one need to ensure that there will be only one Provider or that each Provider of some type will always return new instance one should use `@Singleton` or `@Factory`.